Close evaluation of layer potentials in three dimensions: Local analysis

 with $\hat{n}(z,t) = n(y(z,t))$, $\hat{\mu}(z,t) = \mu(y(z,t))$, $h = 1 - \cos(\delta)$, and $\hat{J}(z,t) = | \partial_{z} y(z,t) \times \partial_{t} y(z,t)|$.
 To study the asymptotic behavior of $K(z,t)$, we substitute $z = 1- \epsilon Z$, expand $K(1 - \epsilon Z, t ; \epsilon)$ about $\epsilon = 0$ and find that

-This asymptotic behavior is the same as that given in \eqref{eq:kernel-behavior}.
+This asymptotic behavior is the same as in \eqref{eq:kernel-behavior}.
 However, integrating in the $(s,t)$-coordinate system includes the factor $\sin(s)$, which effectively reduces the peak about $s = 0$ that causes the nearly singular behavior of this integral.
-To show this, we plot in Fig.~\ref{img:compa} a comparison between $K(s,t)\sin(s)$ and $K(z,t) = K(\cos(s),t) $ for the specific case in which the boundary is the unit sphere.
-In the asymptotic analysis above, this factor of $\sin(s)$ contributes an $O(\epsilon)$ factor leading to \eqref{eq:DLP-local}.
+To show this, we plot in Fig.~\ref{img:compa} a comparison between $K(s,t)\sin(s)$ and $K(z,t) = K(\cos(s),t) $ for the case in which the boundary is the unit sphere. {Note, the factor $\sin(s)$, used explicitly, contributes to remove the nearly peaked behavior in the integrand.
+Furthermore,} in the asymptotic analysis above, this factor of $\sin(s)$ contributes an $O(\epsilon)$ factor leading to \eqref{eq:DLP-local}. {This observation leads us to choose a different substitution to go from $s \in [0, \pi]$ to $z \in [-1,1]$, $z = \frac{2}{\pi}s -1$, which allows us to naturally take advantage of the explicit $\sin(s)$ factor.
+Then, we can apply a quadrature method in $z \in [-1,1]$ that addresses the close evaluation problem.}